 May 26, 2012 - A runoff between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik is the result of the two-day election.

 June 2, 2012 - Former President Hosni Mubarak is convicted of ordering the killing of protesters in 2011.
-He is immediately sentenced to life in prison.
+He is immediately sentenced to life in prison, but seven months later, his conviction is overturned on technical grounds and a retrial is ordered.

 June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik.